Nonmonotone local minimax methods for finding multiple saddle points: Introduction

 Since our work in this paper is inspired by the traditional LMMs, we want to recall the history of them a little more.
 The idea of LMMs characterizes a saddle point with specified MI as a solution to a two-level nested local optimization problem consisting of inner local maximization and outer local minimization.
 Owing to this local minimax characterization, the corresponding numerical algorithm designed for finding multiple saddle points with $\mathrm{MI}\geq 1$ becomes possible.
 In practical computations, the inner local maximization is equivalent to an unconstrained optimization problem in an Euclidean space with a fixed dimension, and thus many standard optimization algorithms can be employed to solve it efficiently.
 While the outer local minimization is more challenging because it solves an optimization problem in an infinite-dimensional submanifold (as described later) and is the main concern to the LMMs' family.
 In \cite{LZ2001SISC}, an exact step-size rule combined with a normalized gradient descent method was introduced for the outer local minimization, and then the LMM was successfully applied to solve a class of semilinear elliptic boundary value problems (BVPs) for multiple unstable solutions.
 However, the exact step-size rule is not only expensive in the numerical implementation, but also inconvenient for establishing convergence properties \cite{LZ2002SISC}.
 To compensate for these shortcomings, in the subsequent work \cite{LZ2002SISC}, Li and Zhou introduced a new step-size rule that borrowed the idea of the Armijo or backtracking line search rule \cite{Armijo1966} prefered in the optimization theory.
 Thanks to this step-size rule, the global convergence result for the LMM was obtained in \cite{LZ2002SISC,Z2017CAMC}.
-Then, a normalized Goldstein-type LMM was put forward in our work \cite{LXY2021CMS} by recommending a normalized Goldstein step-size search rule that guarantees the sufficient decrease of the energy functional and prevents the step-size from being too small simultaneously.
-The feasibility and global convergence analysis of this approach was also provided in it.
+Then, a normalized Goldstein-type LMM was put forward in our work in \cite{LXY2021CMS} by recommending a normalized Goldstein step-size search rule that guarantees the sufficient decrease of the energy functional and prevents the step-size from being too small simultaneously.
+The feasibility and global convergence analysis of this approach was also provided.
 Recently, as a subsequent work \cite{LXY-NWPLMM}, both normalized Wolfe--Powell-type and strong Wolfe--Powell-type step-size search rules for the LMM were introduced and global convergence of the corresponding algorithms for general decrease directions were verified.
+The LMM with general descent direction provides the possibility for accelerating the convergence by appropriately choosing the descent direction.
 Above all, up to now the algorithm design and convergence analysis of monotonically decreasing LMMs with several typically normalized inexact step-size search rules have been systematically investigated.
 However, it should be pointed out that, so far all LMMs have to guarantee the sufficient decrease of the objective functional, and then the normalized monotone step-size search rules are crucial.
-These strict requirement of the monotone decrease may lead to expensive computations and reduce the convergence rate.
+These strict requirement of the monotone decrease may lead to expensive computations and make the convergence slower.